International Bonds

 What Does Vanguard Say About International Bonds?

-Vanguard believes a 4 Fund portfolio with 30% of your bond exposure into international bonds but not in high-yield bond exposure.
+Vanguard believes in a 4 Fund portfolio with 30% of your bond exposure into international bonds but not in high-yield bond exposure.

 Should You Add International Bonds to Your 3 Fund Portfolio?